Understanding AI Reasoning: Types, Importance, and Applications

 The growth of AI reasoning has been shaped by several important milestones:

 - Neural Networks and Machine Learning: The rise of neural networks and machine learning algorithms in the late 20th century transformed AI reasoning by allowing systems to learn from data and improve over time.
-This change led to more adaptable and flexible reasoning abilities.
+This led to more adaptable and flexible reasoning abilities.

 AI reasoning keeps evolving, with ongoing research and development aimed at refining these models and expanding their uses.
 As AI systems become more capable of complex reasoning, their potential impact on society and industry will grow, offering new opportunities and challenges.